Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/TESTING.md

 **Bug**: If the user was very fast they could cause errors in the console by choosing a category and quickly pressing the start quiz button.

 **Bugfix**: This was because the implementation of 'async' 'await' in Javascript was incorrect.
 So the 'fetchCategory' function did not correctly wait for the data to be fetched before continuing with its final tasks.
 This was fixed by rewriting the code and implementing it correctly.

+## Further Testing:

+Friends and family members have played the quiz multiple times and reviewed documentation to point out any bugs and/or user experience issues.